Memoirs, Stories, Experiences…

 This is an opportunity to capture, in your loved one’s voice, life stories they choose to share.
 During this poignant time, your loved one’s thoughts may be focusing on past events and people that had meaning and value.
 You might gather photographs and mementos in preparation for this conversation.

-- Possible topics and questions are provided on the back of this page.
+- Possible topics and questions are provided below.

 - A KCH&PC volunteer conducts the recording session at your residence.
 They will call you and set up a time that is convenient for all.

 - At the time of the visit, the volunteer will set up the recording equipment, briefly run through the process of the recording session, and monitor the recording.